 Commonly, about 75% of patients will report "dizziness" of some form, with a sensation of vertigo or of falling towards one side.
 Many patients will complain they cannot walk or can do so only with difficulty, either due to ataxia or to focal or systemic "weakness."
 More than 50% report nausea or vomiting.
 Most often symptoms are more severe than examination findings.
 These neurologic findings can include localizing signs such as truncal or limb ataxia, cranial nerve defects such as diplopia or nystagmus (often direction-changing or gaze-evoked, more worrying if vertical or torsional), and dysarthria.
 In contrast to cerebral strokes, these are usually ipsilesional (occurring on the same side of the patient as the cerebellar stroke).
 For patients with larger strokes or with advanced features of elevated intracranial pressure or brainstem compression, patients can present simply with lethargy, frank coma, or cardiovascular collapse, each of which portends a poor outcome.

-Large strokes with significant cerebral edema, especially if intracranial pressure is elevated, often require extraventricular drains, ventriculostomy, or decompressive sub-occipital craniotomy.
+Cerebellar strokes after day one develop progressive edema and subsequent herniation.
+So, it is very important to admit these patients to ICU and monitor them very closely.
+The earliest symptoms are severe headache, altered mental status, vomiting, and drowsiness.
+Large strokes with significant cerebral edema, especially if the intracranial pressure is elevated, often require extraventricular drains, ventriculostomy, or decompressive sub-occipital craniotomy.
 Neurosurgical removal of infarcted tissue or hematoma is also occasionally necessary.
-In these cases rapidly reversible agents such as intravenous heparin should be used.
+In these cases, rapidly reversible agents such as intravenous heparin should be used.
 In the acute setting, mannitol, hypertonic saline, or hyperventilation can also be helpful to temporarily reduce intracranial pressure.